tomka75/sp-dev-docs.de-de/docs/sp-add-ins/tenancies-and-deployment-scopes-for-sharepoint-add-ins.md

  Learn about the concept of tenancies and the differences between deploying SharePoint Add-ins at tenant scope and web scope.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).

 ## Tenancies and add-in scope
 <a name="AppScope"> </a>

-A SharePoint 2013 tenancy is a set of site collections in either a SharePoint farm or in SharePoint Online.
+A SharePoint tenancy is a set of site collections in either a SharePoint farm or in SharePoint Online.
 In SharePoint Online, the site collections belong to a single customer account.
 In a SharePoint farm, the site collections can be all the site collections in a SharePoint web application or a subset of them, or it can be a set of site collections from across multiple web applications in the farm.
 A tenancy can have a SharePoint Add-in add-in catalog just as a SharePoint web application can.